Identifying concrete cancer early is crucial for maintaining the structural integrity of buildings. Key signs and symptoms include:

 Bulging Concrete

-In advanced stages, concrete cancer can cause the concrete to bulge or warp, a sign that the internal steel is expanding and displacing the concrete around it
+In advanced stages, concrete cancer can cause the concrete to bulge or warp, which is a sign that the internal steel is expanding and displacing the concrete around it

 These signs, especially when combined, point towards concrete cancer and require immediate inspection and action to prevent further damage and ensure safety.